 Bob Smith is one of our original attendees at the very first meeting back when we first formed as Grapevine Tea Party in 2009!
 And boy are we glad to have him.
 His expertise as a CPA who specializes in non-profit organizations has been invaluable, especially as he navigated us through the scary waters of suing the IRS during the Obama Administration!
 Bob and his wife Donna (our former Secretary) live in Grapevine where Bob also serves as Precinct Chair for the Tarrant County Republican Party.
 Bob enjoys politics and flying his own plane!
 Like many of our best patriots, Bob proudly served in the US military.

 When Allan Solmon walks in the room, you know it!
-This former Marine towers over others physically, but don’t let his size scare you (unless you’re a liberal).
-Allan is a fun guy who loves others well.
-He handles all the banking needs for True Texas Project, and he’s glad he found a way to be involved in spite of his crazy schedule as a pilot for United Airlines.
+This former Marine towers over others physically, but don’t let his size scare you.
+Allan is a fun guy who loves others.
+He handles all the banking needs for True Texas Project, and he’s glad he found a way to be involved in spite of his crazy schedule as a pilot.

 Allan is married to Suzie, and they have 3 good-lookin’ boys.
 He loves to go out on his boat, fly planes, and build cool additions to his house.
 He lives in Colleyville and attends church with his family at St Francis Catholic in Grapevine.